 Serving in the Israeli Defense Forces - The I.D.F.

-Hebrew: שירות צבאי - צה"ל
+Hebrew: שירות צבאי - צה"ל - Israeli defense force

-Fore the most part new immigrants have no experience with serving in the armed forces unless they served as volunteers.
+Fore the most part new immigrants have no experience with serving in the Israeli defence force (armed forces) unless they served as volunteers.
 Stories of how out ancestors escaped conscription in the Russian army at the beginning of the 20th century are common to many Anglo families or your granddad might have been a WWII or Vietnam Vet.
 South African men were conscripted for up to 2 years and fought in Angola, but conscription came to an end in 1993.
 Most of us have heard stories about the strength and might of the Israeli Defense Forced (I.D.F.) or Tzahal as it is referred to - Tzva HaHagana LeYisrael - צה"ל.
 Young adults from the diaspora may have volunteered in the Israeli army for a short period in programs like Mahal or SarEl but your compulsory national service is quite another story, it's a huge and life-changing event.

 Most Israeli born boys spend 3 years in the armed forces and girls spend 2.